 According to the Center for Disease Control and Prevention, in 2020 over 93,000 Americans died from drug overdoses, up nearly 30% from 2019 in a year overshadowed by COVID-19.
 Too many families continue to suffer and lose loved ones to the disease of addiction.

 As a part of Recovery Centers of America’s MAT team, you’ll join us at the forefront of the battle against addiction and help RCA bring high-quality, affordable treatment to those in need of help.
-The opportunity to make a difference not just in people’s lives, but in your New Jersey and PA communities, is what makes a career with RCA’s MAT program more than just a job.
+The opportunity to make a difference not just in people’s lives, but in your communities, is what makes a career with RCA’s MAT program more than just a job.

 Our Medication-Assisted Program

 RCA’s MAT program provides a comprehensive, individually tailored program of both medication and behavioral therapy; a formula that can be the key to our patient’s need to start, and stay, in long-term recovery.

 Since 2019, RCA’s MAT facilities have offered treatment services for a wide range of substance abuse issues, including alcohol, opiates, heroin, and methamphetamine addiction.
 Our campuses offer a variety of medication-assisted treatment services – including methadone, suboxone, vivitrol, and sublocade – designed to effectively treat drug and alcohol addiction, as well as support long-term, meaningful recovery for patients and their families.

 One of the keys to success for RCA’s MAT facilities is leadership.
 Great management means great employees, which means more patients receiving the care they need.
 Our team has a proven track record of high-quality addiction treatment.
 At RCA, we believe that strong leadership isn’t just great for our patients, it’s also an opportunity for you to learn from the best and grow professionally.